Trello vs. Monday.com: A feature-by-feature comparison

 Can I use Monday.com for project management?

 Yes, monday.com can be used for project management.
-The customizable platform offers various features like task management, reporting, automation, and more for seamless project execution.
+The customizable platform offers features like task management, reporting, automation, and more for seamless project execution.
 But Monday.com per-user pricing plan can be a deal breaker for scaling businesses.

 Try ProofHub, our powerful project management and team collaboration software, for free!